Learning From Lē‘ahi

 #4.
 Lē‘ahi / Diamond Head State Monument

 Video, various.
 A time-released video series depicting artist-driven vantages of Lē‘ahi / Diamond Head.
 Videos released on a weekly basis as part of a conceptual HNL “sit-in” at Koa Gallery, Kapi‘olani CC, formerly Diamondhead Military Reservation.
-Filmed and produced in Honolulu, HI.
+Filmed and produced in Honolulu, HI.#5.
+Hawai‘i Nonlinear OrganizationSocial Practice.
+The show doubels as the launch of a local nonprofit focused on architecture, cofounded with Alex Connelly, Dominic Leong, and Danielle Ulmann.

 A special thanks to Koa Gallery Director Drew Broderick for his help and support with this project, and to Dominic Leong for his help on the organizational collaboration.